Ethereum 101: The Ultimate Guide to Understanding Ethereum

 The next big question is: how do you store digital money?

 Every Ethereum address is a public string of alphanumeric characters that commences with "0x".
-The blockchain displays the balance of each Ethereum address, but it is not clear who controls each address since they are represented by strings of numbers and letters.
-Wallets, whether in software or hardware form, provide users with the ability to manage and control as many Ethereum addresses as they require.
+The blockchain displays the balance of each Ethereum address, but it is not clear who controls each address since strings of numbers and letters represent them.
+Wallets, whether in software or hardware form, allow users to manage and control as many Ethereum addresses as they require.

-As Ethereum wallet addresses are very long and not easy to memorize, not to mention are prone to mistakes when typing them, many Ethereum users have opted to use blockchain domains instead.
-With a blockchain domain, instead of having a 42-character long hexadecimal address, your Ethereum address can be connected to something easy to remember like bob.eth.
+As Ethereum wallet addresses are very long, not easy to memorize, and prone to mistakes when typing them, many Ethereum users have opted to use blockchain domains instead.
+With a blockchain domain, instead of having a 42-character long hexadecimal address, your Ethereum address can be connected to something easy to remember, like bob.eth.
 You can learn more about blockchain domains in our review on Unstoppable Domains.

 Multiple types of Ethereum wallets are available.
 Users can opt to download software wallets on a desktop or mobile device, keep their wallets offline using paper or titanium, or our personal favourite, utilize hardware wallets like a Ledger or Trezor, which provides users with a good balance between convenience and security.
 We dive into the different types of wallets and their level of security in our article: Crypto Safety 101.